jackspirou/chip/ARCHITECTURE.md

   on one line are available on the next.
 - the standard library is just another source, fed first (see below).

+## Packages

+A program can grow from one file into many via a small, Go-style package system.
+The guiding rule keeps streaming intact:

+> **Stream within a package, load across packages.**

+- A **package** is a directory of `.chp` files that all declare the same `package NAME`.
+You `import "path"` and refer to members by name; an alias (`import g "path"`) rebinds the reference name.
+A top-level name is **exported** iff its first letter is uppercase (Go-style, no new syntax).
+- The **entry package** (the file you run) still *streams* — intra-package forward references resolve by reading ahead, exactly as before.
+A single-file program is an implicit `main` package and runs unchanged.
+- An **imported package loads eagerly and as a unit**: every file is parsed, all top-level signatures are registered, then every body is checked (collect-then-check, so cross-file references inside the package resolve).
+This is bounded to one dependency — *not* a whole-program gate.
+A package loads **at most once** (cached by import path) and **import cycles are detected** and reported (`import cycle: a -> b -> a`).
+- The engine's single flat namespace becomes **one table per package** (`pkg`): its functions, globals, and resolved imports.
+Resolution is always relative to a *current* package: an **unqualified** name resolves current package → flat prelude → builtins (`print`/`len`); a **qualified** `pkg.Member` resolves in the named import and must be exported.
+- Imports reach the filesystem through a small **`Loader` seam** (`internal/stream/loader.go`): a `DirLoader` rooted at the entry file's directory, plus an in-memory `MapLoader` that keeps package tests hermetic.
+Built-in stdlib packages (`import "math"`) are served by a `stdLoader` that resolves them *ahead of* the filesystem, so they are never shadowed by a local directory of the same path.

+The streaming type checker and the executor each dispatch a call by the shape of its callee — a bare name (`checkIdentCall`/`evalIdentCall`) or a qualified `pkg.Member` (`checkQualifiedCall`/`evalQualifiedCall`) — and the qualified path applies the export check.
+The batch tooling (`chip lint`/`dump`/`ast`) treats a package opaquely rather than resolving it: there is no `Loader` on the batch path, so a `pkg.Fn(...)` type-checks as opaque and `chip dump` reports packages as unsupported (the bytecode VM is single-package); the streaming run is the source of truth for cross-package execution.

 ## Incremental type checking

 `internal/stream/check.go` is a fail-fast, incremental checker.
 It reuses the